dantheman454/habit_app/docs/mindmap/glossary.md

 - Clarify options: Structured list `{ id, title, scheduledFor|null }[]` to guide selection.
 The client may return a `selection` object `{ ids?, date? }` to bias planning.

-- Idempotency: Apply endpoint deduplicates by `Idempotency-Key` + request hash to avoid re-applying the same changes.
+- Idempotency: MCP tool calls deduplicate by `Idempotency-Key` + request hash to avoid re-applying the same changes.

-- Audit log: Append-only records of assistant and CRUD actions written during apply.
+- Audit log: Append-only records of assistant and CRUD actions written during MCP tool execution.

 - Habits: Repeating-only items (recurrence must not be `none`) with optional `timeOfDay` and derived stats `currentStreak`, `longestStreak`, `weekHeatmap` when listed with a range.